 To give you an inside scoop, we sat down with two of our own to gain their perspective on the value of our apprenticeship program here at Bell Brothers:

 - Alex, a student entering his third year in the program

-- Kevin, the director of education for the program and also a teacher
+- John, the director of education for the program and also a teacher

 Alex, what’s the biggest thing you’ve learned in our apprenticeship program?

 “Electrical,” he says without hesitation.
 “Working with electricity and reading wire diagrams — that was the biggest hurdle in the beginning.
 I still have a lot to learn, but that’s been the biggest asset so far.”

 Inspired by his dad — a carpenter of 40 years — Alex decided to leave a job working in a body shop to further his career in the skilled trades.
 His mechanical background and passion for working on cars landed him here at Bell Brothers.
 The apprenticeship program has given him a lot of hands-on experience and training to use for his career aspirations.
 But it goes beyond his career.